Visual Similarity Attention: Introduction

 \section{Introduction}

 We consider the problem of learning similarity predictors for metric learning and related applications.
 Given a query image of an object, our task is to retrieve, from a set of reference images, the object image that is most similar to the query image.
-This problem finds applications in a variety of tasks, including image retrieval \cite{kulis2013metric}, person re-identification (re-id) \cite{karanam2018systematic,zheng2016person}, and even low-shot learning \cite{shaban2017one,sung2018learning,chen2019hybrid}.
-There has been substantial recent progress in learning distance functions for these similarity learning applications, with \cite{histLoss_NIPS16, BIER_ICCV17, AttentionBasedEF_ECCV18, msLoss_CVPR19} providing a representative overview.
+This problem finds applications in a variety of tasks, including image retrieval \cite{kulis2013metric}, person re-identification (re-id) \cite{zheng2016person}, and even low-shot learning \cite{shaban2017one,chen2019hybrid}.
+There has been substantial recent progress in learning distance functions for these similarity learning applications \cite{BIER_ICCV17,AttentionBasedEF_ECCV18,msLoss_CVPR19,FastAP_CVPR19}.

-Existing deep similarity predictors are trained in a distance learning fashion where the big-picture goal is to embed features of same-class data points close to each other in the learned embedding, while also pushing features of data from other classes further away.
-Consequently, most techniques distill this problem into optimizing a ranking objective that respects the relative ordinality of pairs \cite{chopra2005learning}, triplets \cite{agarwal2007generalized,van2012stochastic}, or even quadruplets \cite{law2013quadruplet} of training examples.
-These methods are characterized by the specificity of how the similarity model is trained, e.g., data (pairs, triplets \etc) sampling \cite{harwood2017smart,wu2017sampling}, sample weighting \cite{zheng2019hardness}, and adaptive ranking \cite{rippel2015metric}, among others.
+Existing deep similarity predictors are trained in a distance learning fashion so that the features of same-class data points are close to each other in the learned embedding, while features of data from other classes are further away.
+Consequently, most techniques distill this problem into optimizing a ranking objective that respects the relative ordinality of pairs, triplets, or even quadruplets \cite{law2013quadruplet} of training examples.
+These methods are characterized by the specificity of how the similarity model is trained, e.g., data (pairs, triplets etc.) sampling \cite{wu2017sampling}, sample weighting \cite{zheng2019hardness}, and adaptive ranking \cite{rippel2015metric}, among others.
 However, a key limitation of these approaches is their lack of decision reasoning, \ie, explanations for why the model predicts the input set of images is similar or dissimilar.
 As we demonstrate in this work, our method not only offers model explainability, but such decision reasoning can also be infused into the model training process, in turn helping bootstrap and improve the generalizability of the trained similarity model.